The two-slit experiment – and Bolognese Perfecto!

 - Add the diced tomatoes, evaporated milk, and the herbs/spices.
 Cover and cook gently for about 45 minutes, stirring occasionally.

 Spoon out over pasta.
-Have plenty of Roman and/or Parmesan on hand!
+Have plenty of Romano and/or Parmesan on hand!

 •••••••••••••••••••••••••••••••